LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Make judicious use of white space and indentation to make code easier to read.
 * Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`) with `DATE`, `TIME`, `DATETIME2`, and `DATETIMEOFFSET`.
-* Try to use standard SQL functions instead of vendor specific functions for reasons of portability when functionality is the same.
+* Try to use standard SQL functions instead of Microsoft specific functions for reasons of portability when functionality is the same.
 * Keep code succinct and devoid of redundant SQL—such as unnecessary quoting or parentheses or `WHERE` clauses that can otherwise be derived.